margaretrl/FAT32-File-System/README.md

 ### Part 1: Mount the Image File
 - **Responsibilities**:
 - [X] Mount the image file through command line arguments (./filesys [FAT32 ISO]).
-- [ ] Read the image file and implement the correct structure to store and navigate the FAT32 format.
+- [X] Read the image file and implement the correct structure to store and navigate the FAT32 format.
 - [X] Close the program and return an error message if the file does not exist.
 - [X] Implement info command to parse and display boot sector data.
-- [ ] Implement exit command to safely close the program and free resources.
+- [X] Implement exit command to safely close the program and free resources.
-- **Completed by**:
+- **Completed by**: Margaret Riva and Hannah Housand
 - **Assigned to**: Margaret Rivas

 ### Part 2: Navigation
 - **Responsibilities**:
-- [ ] Implement `cd [DIRNAME]` command to change the current working directory.
+- [X] Implement `cd [DIRNAME]` command to change the current working directory.
-- [ ] Implement `ls` command to list directories in the current working directory.
+- [X] Implement `ls` command to list directories in the current working directory.
-- [ ] Error handling for non-existent directories or incorrect directory names.
+- [X] Error handling for non-existent directories or incorrect directory names.
-- **Completed by**:
+- **Completed by**: Margaret Rivas Sophia Quinoa and Hannah Housand
 - **Assigned to**: Margaret Rivas and Hannah Housand

 ### Part 3: Create [NOT REQUIRED ANYMORE]